-If you have used email in the past ten years or have had an online presence there is a good chance you know about phishing.
-I am not talking about the relaxing, semi-boring, past-time spent with Grandpa on the lake, but those off-putting, suspicious emails and other messages you get thatjust don’t seem quite right.
+You ever been phishing?
+No, I am not talking about the relaxing, semi-boring, past-time spent with Grandpa on the lake, but those off-putting, suspicious emails and other messages you get that just don’t seem quite right.
 You know the ones I am referring to: It could be a “friend” stranded in a foreign country needing money to get home or your “boss” emailing you out of the blue to cut a check for a vendor you’ve never dealt with.
 Essentially these “phishing attacks” are designed to look like a trusted source so you open the message/attachment and unleash whatever malware they have attached.

 The motivation behind these phishing scams can range from pure profit to political disruption, but, in the vast majority of attacks, hackers are looking to capture as much data as possible and turn it into cash.
 These scams take many forms and can have potentially devastating effects: 60% of small businesses hit with a significant phishing attack have had to shut their doors within 6 months of the incident .
 We will discuss the three things you need in your Phishing Tackle Box so you’re prepared for the worst.